Eric Cullen: Child campaigner

-Cullen was arrested in 1993 for possession of child pornography, and the subsequent police investigation and press coverage resulted in clinical depression when he "finally cracked under a load which had become unbearable".
-In 1995, Cullen was convicted of child pornography offences, and his own history of being sexually abused since the age of 13 was revealed.
-His nine-month prison sentence was reduced to three years' probation on appeal.
-As soon as his prison sentence had been quashed on appeal, he began to be offered acting parts again, but he was still too ill with severe post traumatic stress disorder to resume work.

 Once the court case was out of the way Cullen dedicated himself to campaigning against child pornography, and to trying to bring his abusers to justice.
 Of the three men he named as his principal abusers one, Francis Currens, was jailed during Cullen's lifetime; one, Cullen's uncle Jack Williams, was jailed after his death (both of them for sexual offences including the repeated rape of young boys); and as of summer 2006 one, whom Cullen named as the ringleader, has never been prosecuted.

+In an interview with the Big Issues, given a week before his death, Linda McGarvie writes: "If I die tomorrow," he said, "I want to be remembered not for being a professional victim, but for standing up against my abusers."

+"When I'm gone," he joked, adopting a high theatrical accent, "all the luvvies who dropped me so quickly will come out and say what a darling I was."